September 27, 2018 § 1 Comment

 If you love candles as much as I do (and maybe spend a little too much on them), this is a must-read.

 Like many things in life, making candles at home was never a thought that came into mind.
 That is, it wasn’t until one day I came across a fantastic blog post on DIY soy candle making and it looked like a possible fun weekend project.
 I promptly ordered a basic set of supplies from Amazon, and I got started.
-(I ordered all of my supplies for candle making on Amazon.)
+(I ordered all of my supplies for candle making on Amazon, links are below!)

 Little did I know that I awakened a candle-making beast inside of me and my “fun weekend project” became a new near-daily obsession.
 (You might be able to see my crazy-eyes in the video…that’s how much I love this new hobby!)
 For how much I spent on candles per year (you don’t even want to know…) this is an excellent, cost-effective way to make a lot of candles.
 The best part about it is being able to make candles for people near and dear to my heart because they are wonderful homemade gifts.
 The most expensive part about this process is the essential oil, so if you’re unsure of what scents to try, start with my below combinations since they’re tried and true.
 Then, as you feel more comfortable, you can try using different oils.

 Making candles at home is incredibly relaxing and fun.
 Plus, it will make your home smell AMAZING always.

 Here is a video tutorial on how to get started on a very fun, relaxing hobby.

 To get started, you will need the following: